fatemehmousavibasir1/Heart-Disease-Logistic-Regression/README.md

 ## Project Objective

-The main objective of this project is to explore whether a specific feature — **left ventricular hypertrophy** — is significantly associated with heart disease and whether it can be used to build a reliable classifier.
+The main objective of this project is to explore whether a specific feature is significantly associated with heart disease and whether it can be used to build a reliable classifier.

 We also aimed to **increase the classification accuracy** of the model.
 Through careful feature selection and preprocessing, we achieved an approximate **3% improvement in accuracy** over the baseline model.